Jetsunma Ahkon Lhamo: Animal rescue

-When hurricane Katrina stranded thousands of animals in New Orleans in 2005, she adopted a large number of dogs herself and founded Tara's Babies, an animal rescue organization.
+When Hurricane Katrina stranded thousands of animals in New Orleans in 2005, she adopted a large number of dogs herself and founded Tara's Babies, an animal rescue organization.
 The target group was dogs on death row, so Tara's Babies continued to rescue dogs from shelters, specializing in fearful and other dogs other shelters rejected.
 Not long after, she founded the Garuda Aviary, which rescues abused and neglected parrots and educates the public about exotic birds.

 Present day

 Maryland renovations

 Ahkon Lhamo returned to attend to the aging temple in Maryland.
 The structure was decades old, and by 2013 it needed repairs and renovations to be in compliance with Montgomery County's Building Use and Occupancy Code.
 The shrine room, separate from the main building, remained open and housed all teachings and activities, and the prayer vigil.
 The organization raised $1 million for the building of the new temple as of February 18, 2019.
-The Maryland vigil continues unbroken to the present day.
+The first phase of the renovations was complete as of 2023, and the Maryland vigil continues unbroken to the present day.

 She continues to build new supports for practice.
 In 2020, she built a lotus pond surrounding a replica of the Statue of Liberty, and most recently, consulted with artisans in Nepal to create an outdoor 13' Guru Rinpoche (Nangsi Zilnon) statue and throne, saying, "Guru Rinpoche is the appearance in the world of every conceivable virtue, without any exception."
 The statue was consecrated in June 2022.

-Charitable works
+KPC Buddhist Relief

-With the pandemic, to address rising food insecurity, Ahkon Lhamo's efforts turned to the practical production of food for local charities: she began a flock of 90 chickens and donated eggs, and with a six-month start-up grant from Montgomery County, started a 2,400 square foot demonstration and production food garden.
+During the COVID-19 pandemic, to address rising food insecurity, Ahkon Lhamo's efforts turned to the practical production of food for local charities: she began a flock of 90 chickens and donated eggs, and with a six-month start-up grant from Montgomery County, started a 2,400 square foot demonstration and production food garden.
 The garden continues through the Maxine and James Cable Memorial Food Garden Initiative and has produced hundreds of pounds of fresh vegetables a year, which are delivered to local area food banks and shelters.
-Additionally, the garden has donated starter plants to other local area shelters and churches to start their own gardens, and hosted gardening education work days so people can learn to grow their own food.
+Additionally, the garden has donated starter plants to other local area shelters and churches to start their own gardens and hosted gardening education workdays so people can learn to grow their own food.

+While her temple's sandwiches for the homeless program was forced to pause during the pandemic, Ahkon Lhamo personally packed large boxes of food for local charities such as UpCounty Hub, WUMCO, IROC, Poolesville Little Free Pantry, the First Baptist Church of Silver Spring, and Shepherd's Table.
+At her urging, KPC Buddhist Relief expanded to offer 1,000 pounds of food per day to these partners, and fulfilled the needs of refugees.
+Non-sectarian and multicultural, she and KPC Buddhist Relief assisted the United Sikhs to help Ukrainian refugees, aided refugees from Africa and elsewhere, and respond to local emergencies.